fbpx

 Occasionally I do run into sellers who have difficult showing schedules.
 One big issue we run into is pets that need to come out of the house for showings.

 Think about alternatives.
-Maybe one or two days a week you can stick your dog in doggy day care to accommodate the buyers who can only come during the week.
+Maybe one or two days a week you can stick your dog in doggy daycare to accommodate the buyers who can only come during the week.
 Or maybe a neighborhood kid can take the dog for a couple of afternoons for a few bucks.

 Showings = offers = getting your home sold!

 Knowing that all it takes is one buyer to sell your home, try to maximize every showing and allow every showing to occur.
-Yes, there are times in life where it is impossible to do a showing and that is certainly alright.
+Yes, there are times in life when it is impossible to do a showing and that is certainly alright.

 Often home sellers want to control everything, but it is important to know what you can control and can’t control when it comes to selling your home.
 But denying showings will cost you money in the end or prevent your home from selling.
 Don’t turn away a potential home buyer.